Services & Resources

 Daniels Professional Development Program (Undergraduate)

-- Create a polished résumé which is uploaded Pioneer Careers which connects students to more than 1,800 professionals across a variety of fields and positions.
+- Create a polished resume, which is uploaded to Pioneer Careers, connecting you to more than 1,800 professionals across a variety of fields and positions.

 - Write a cover letter aimed at a desired internship.

-- Attend at least on Major-Specific Workshop to learn what major is right for you.
+- Review Daniels’ major and minor offerings to learn what major is right for you.

 - Create a professional LinkedIn Profile to begin your networking.